hackergrrl/hypergit/README.md

 other humans, and heavy opinions on that don't feel like they ought to be tied in with the lower level pieces.

+## Contributors

+With hypergit, each project participant has their own hypergit repo.
+There is no "origin" central authority.

+- @noffle: `hypergit://207dbaef657d688ad528573ae66b5a0bede40fcb82e6b91afc44ddd43c84874f`

+If you'd like your hypergit added, open a PR.